offen/analyticstxt/draft-ring-analyticstxt.md

 ## Scope of a file

-An analytics.txt file MUST only apply to the domain or IP address of the URI used to retrieve it, and SHALL NOT apply to any of its subdomains or parent domains.
+An analytics.txt file located in the ".well-known" location MUST only apply to the domain or IP address of the URI used to retrieve it, and SHALL NOT apply to any of its subdomains or parent domains.
+If the location is signaled using the HTTP Header or in the document markup itself, its scope SHALL be limited to the requested resource only.

 If distributed in non-standard locations, an analytics.txt file MAY also apply to products and services provided by the organization publishing the file (e.g. desktop or mobile applications) and which cannot be mapped to a domain name or IP address.
 In such cases, implementors MUST add sufficient commentary describing the applicable scope.